Indoors Seedling Planting, Germination, and Care

 Water only from the bottom.

-Scrape as much of the mold off the soil as possible.
+If you see a white or gray mold, scrape as much of the mold off the soil

 Stir the top of the soil without disturbing the roots.
 It will also speed